celo-org/docs/docs/developer-resources/contractkit/migrating-to-contractkit-v2.md

 const accountsInstance = await kit.contracts.getAccountsWrapper()
 const validatorsInstance = await kit.contracts.getValidatorsWrapper()

 accountsInstance.authorizeValidatorSigner(signer, sig, validatorsInstance)

 ```

 #### Web3ContractCache

-Instead of a `kit` requires only a `AddressRegistry` (uses AddressRegistry's web3 instances)
+Instead of a `kit` instance, it requires only a `AddressRegistry` (uses AddressRegistry's web3 instances).

 ### @celo/utils

 Most of the size savings came from removing functionality from `@celo/utils` into two new packages `@celo/phone-utils` and `@celo/cryptographic-utils`

-So depending on what you used you will need to add one or both to your package.json
+So depending on what you used you will need to add one or both to your package.json.

 #### Phone Utils

-if your packages imports any of the following from `@celo/utils` you will need to change the import to `@celo/phone-utils`
+If your packages imports any of the following from `@celo/utils` you will need to change the import to `@celo/phone-utils`

 ##### from countries.ts